GuohaoDai/guohaodai.github.io/_pages/beloved.md

     </div>
 </center>

 In those intimate moments, Yuanyuan became increasingly captivated by my sincerity, innocent laughter, and profound love.
-As the night wore on, sleep eluded us as we indulged in passionate kisses and tender embraces, creating cherished memories that would forever mark the pinnacle of our affection.
+As the night wore on, sleep eluded us as we indulged in passionate kisses and tender embraces, creating cherished memories that would forever mark the significant milestone of our affection.

 <center>
     <div>